Updates on book progress and other news

 The new Renown captain, George Mackenzie, goes home to Scotland and befriends Lord Fortrose, whose politics send Mackenzie on an unwanted course.
 Will his decisions at the Battle of Havana end his desperation and will a carpenter who risks all, survive to return to his home?
 These are just a few of the exciting highlights in this new story of tall-ship adventure, Captains of the Renown.

-June 2020 – FireShip Press wants to publish it…YES!
-So now comes the contract, cover art suggestions, back of the book copy, new edits, marketing strategies, and lots of loose ends that need tidied up.
+June 2020 – FireShip Press wants to publish Captains of the Renown…woohoo—YES!
+So now come the contract, cover art suggestions, back of the book copy, new edits, marketing strategies, and lots of loose ends that need tidied up.
 I also have to finish up on the 3rd book of the series (no title yet) which is about 70% written so far.
 I’ve been working on it for years in pieces, so now I have to weave it all together.
 It’ll be a bit different than either of the first two books and deals more with just a few characters, and they’re all French!
 Oh, wait—no, a few of them are Choctaw.
-Well, that should cause you to pause in wonder.
-And it’s all based on a true story and still features la Renommée, the frigate.
+Well, that should cause you to pause in wonder, and it’s all based on a true story and still features the frigate la Renommée.

 Apr.
 2020 – OK.
 Book is done and is on the way to FireShip Press.
 I hope they like it!

 Mar.
 2020 – The beta readers did a fantastic job.
-Every one of them gave great feedback and suggested super ideas to make the reading better.
+Every one of them gave great feedback and suggested super ideas to make the reading better and the plot more cohesive.

 Jan.
 2020 – Today I finished the rewrites and grammar, spelling, punctuation checks.
 The book will be sent out to my beta readers this week.
 I can’t wait to see what they think of it.